 Guide to Preparing a MAS Offer

-- GSA strives to award offers efficiently and effectively.
-Comprehensive review, potential negotiations, and award may take up to 12 months.
+GSA will try to award offers efficiently and effectively.
+However, complete review, potential negotiations, and award may take up to 12 months.
+Submission of an offer does not guarantee the award of a Schedule contract.
+Keep the following in mind:

-- Receipt of a contract does not guarantee your company will receive orders.
-You still need to market your business -- the “Sell” section of this guide provides more information.
+- Getting a contract does not guarantee your company will receive orders.
+You still need to market your business -- see the “Sell” section of this guide.

 Look for these icons as you move through the guide to help you identify next steps and more information needed to complete each activity.